wacncontent/CustomizeTool/addCommentOutput/articles/event-hubs/event-hubs-api-overview.md

 # Event Hubs API overview

 This article summarizes some of the key Event Hubs .NET client APIs.
 There are two categories: management and runtime APIs.
 Runtime APIs consist of all operations needed to send and receive a message.
-Management operations enable you to manage <!-- deleted by customization an --><!-- keep by customization: begin --> the <!-- keep by customization: end --> Event Hubs entity state by creating, updating, and deleting entities.
+Management operations enable you to manage an Event Hubs entity state by creating, updating, and deleting entities.

 Monitoring scenarios span both management and runtime.
-For detailed reference documentation on the .NET APIs, see the [.NET Class <!-- deleted by customization Library](https://msdn.microsoft.com/zh-cn/library/azure/mt419900.aspx) --><!-- keep by customization: begin --> Library](https://msdn.microsoft.com/zh-cn/library/jj933431.aspx) <!-- keep by customization: end --> and [EventProcessorHost <!-- deleted by customization API](https://msdn.microsoft.com/zh-cn/library/azure/mt445521.aspx) --><!-- keep by customization: begin --> API](https://msdn.microsoft.com/zh-cn/library/microsoft.servicebus.messaging.aspx) <!-- keep by customization: end --> references.
+For detailed reference documentation on the .NET APIs, see the [.NET Class Library](https://msdn.microsoft.com/zh-cn/library/azure/mt419900.aspx) and [EventProcessorHost API](https://msdn.microsoft.com/zh-cn/library/azure/mt445521.aspx) references.

-## Management <!-- deleted by customization APIs --><!-- keep by customization: begin --> API <!-- keep by customization: end -->
+## Management APIs

 To perform the following management operations you must have **Manage** permissions on the Service Bus namespace: